eliemichel/LearnWebGPU/basic-compute/compute-pipeline.md

 ### Workgroup size vs count

-> 😟 OK, that makes a lot of variables just to set a number of jobs that is just the product of them in the end, doesn't it?
+> 😟 Okay, that makes a lot of variables just to set a number of jobs that is just the product of them in the end, doesn't it?

 The thing is: **all combinations are not equivalent**, even if they multiply to the same number of threads.